The Best Bluetooth Headphones

 We also appreciate the no-nonsense design of the Bose.
-You can expect a 20-hour battery life, standard features like voice control for Siri and Google Assistant, and the ability to fold into a compact hard case for easy to carrying.
+You can expect a 20-hour battery life, standard features like voice control for Siri and Google Assistant, and the ability to fold into a compact hard case for easy carrying.
 The Bose do provide the luxury of connecting to two devices.
 Switching between the two is as simple as hitting pause on one and play on the other.
 Listening to music on our laptops and being able to take calls is super convenient when our phones are out of reach.

-The Beats Solo 3 are the closest competitors with a heavier bass that adds a bit of depth.
+The Beats Solo 3 are the closest competitors with a heavier bass that adds depth.
 But charts show the Jabra have a fun bass boost of their own with almost no distortion, and we appreciated their clarity when listening to Freddie Mercury and his piano in Queen’s “Don’t Stop Me Now.”
-The Jabra Move is our pick for the average listener who wants a balanced pair of headphones with quality features and audio.
-It just so happens that they’re affordable as well.
+For the average listener who wants a more balanced pair of headphones with quality audio, the Jabra Move are the way to go.

 According to our testers, the BeatsX “fit well and were snug.
 The buds did not fall out, were comfortable, and well-sealed.”
 Like other in-ear options, the BeatsX may require trying out a few ear tips, but our testers were able to find a good match for sealing out unwanted noises.
 The inclusion of extra ear tips is standard practice, but other contenders like the Optoma BE6i in-ears didn’t lead to the same success as the BeatsX.
 One tester complained, “Even with different tips, they kept slipping out.”